unrealwork/atsd-use-cases/USMortality/README.md

 ```

 This query serves to filter records for a particular city and time.
 Weekly samples are aggregated into months and the sum and count of samples are calculated for each month.
 Additionally, rows are ordered
-by the starting month, referring to the date with the column index.
+by the starting month, referring to the date in the column index.

 ```sql
 SELECT date_format(period(1 MONTH)), sum(value), count(value)